 After crossing the waterfall, I left the track and headed down to the head of the Feshie, just as it turns southeast in a tight Oxbow.
 I wanted to stand there and endured a stretch of heather and tussock walking to reach the spot.
 I mentioned this little adventure to Mike Knipe in the Park Hotel at the end of the Challenge over a pint of Guinness and he said he’d done the same thing.

 Head of River Feshie, Day 9

 Peat forms when plant material is prevented from decaying by anaerobic or acidic conditions.
-Under the right conditions, it is the earliest stage of coal formation, which explains it’s use as a fuel in many parts of the world.
-The top part of peat is mostly moss or sedge grass which becomes more decomposed the deeper you go, until it has the consistency of shoe polish.
-Step in this layer, and you might find yourself knee deep in a layer of thick mud which refuses to release your shoes or hiking boots.
+Under the right conditions, it is the earliest stage of coal formation, which explains its use as a fuel in many parts of the world.
+The top part of peat is mostly moss or sedge grass which becomes more decomposed the deeper you go until it has the consistency of shoe polish.
+Step in this layer, and you might find yourself knee-deep in a layer of thick mud that refuses to release your shoes or hiking boots.

 Peat Bog Anatomy, Day 9

 Peat bogs are remarkably prevalent in Scotland, making up 20% of the landmass, ensuring that hillwalkers invariably have a peat bog story or two to tell their mates.
 My first real experience occurred shortly after leaving the bank of the Feshie when I stepped onto a surface that look solid but which quickly sucked me down to the top of my shins.
 I managed to extract one of my legs rather quickly but had to wiggle my other leg loose in slowly widening circles to avoid losing my shoe.
 I was laughing during this, but the situation could have turned serious if I hadn’t freed myself.
 I wasn’t exactly standing on a well-trod path.